The Ontology of the Analytic Tradition and Its Origins:

 --Evan Fales

-Evan Fales is a professor of philosophy at The University of Iowa.
-He is the author of Causation and Universals (Routledge) and A Defense of the Given (Rowman & Littlefield).
+Evan Fales was a professor of philosophy at the University of Iowa for 42 years.
+He is the author of Causation and Universals (Routledge), A Defense of the Given (Rowman & Littlefield), and Divine Intervention (Routledge).

 "Dejnožka's superb expertise on Frege and Russell inevitably must be stressed.
 But his book is not 'mere history'; there are many sharp criticisms of major contemporaries."